hashicorp/design-system/website/docs/components/table/partials/content/link-usage.md

 ### Multiple links

-If a table contains more than one column of links, consider using a font-weight of `medium` for the most important links; usually the title of the row or ID.
-For less important links, use a font-weight of `regular`.
+If a table contains more than one column of links, consider using a `font-weight` of `medium` for the most important links, usually the title of the row or ID.
+For less important links, use a `font-weight` of `regular`.

 ![Multiple links within a table](/assets/components/table/multiple-links.png)